Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 I've been slicing the olives with a small paring knife.
 Tonight, I tried something different.
 I sliced them using an egg slicer.
 Same results, it took about a tenth of the time.
 Glad I thought of this little time saver.
 If you're into doing your own pizza, using the egg slicer to slice olives could really come in handy.

 A short while ago, someone submitted a tip about using a cheese slicer for slicing eggs.
 I thought that it was a good idea, but I had to laugh because I do the opposite.
 I use an egg slicer to slice cheese.
 I have made many cheese and cracker trays and this saves so much time cutting up the cheese.
 I take the egg slicer apart and just use the slicer part.
-Cut off a chunk of cheese and just press down and it is sliced in a few seconds.

 I always use my egg slicer to slice black olives.
 It works like a charm!!
 Very quick and convenient for getting evenly sliced olives.